outSH/cactus/examples/register-indy-data/README.md

 # req_discounted_cartrade

-Simple tool for indy setup and sending requests to `discounted-cartrade` sample app.
+Simple tool for indy setup and sending requests to `cactus-example-discounted-asset-trade` sample app.

 # Build
 - Use script to build base container `indy-sdk-cli` and tool container `req_discounted_cartrade`